jburgy/jburgy.github.io/docs/_posts/2025-09-27-what-is-vibe-coding.md

 Copilot outlined its plan then applied changes in-place.
 The pixelated sunglasses didn't look anything like I had in mind (more on that later) and the "dropping" animation landed them arbitrarily ⅔ of the way down.
 I tried describing the shape I wanted for the sunglasses several times in vain.
-That's one of the case where I ended up jumping in and editing the code by hand.
+That's one of the cases where I jumped in and edited the code by hand.
 Then came the _real_ suprise:

 > Do not estimate nose position.
 Use face detection so the sunglasses line up with the subject's nose.
 Track that position as it changes

 And that was enough for Copilot to pull in [`face-api.js`](https://justadudewhohacks.github.io/face-api.js/docs/index.html)!
-I understood enough to know that I was never going to need to train a bespoke model for such a standard task but had no idea how easy it would be to grab one off-the-shelf.
+I knew enough to understand that I was never going to train a bespoke model for such a standard task but had no idea how easy it would be to grab one off-the-shelf.
 Twenty minutes in, I was essentially done.
-The rest was asking Copilot to fix some URLs that returned 404 (bit surprised it gave broken links initially if it "knew" how to fix) and some manual reordering of functions to make [ESLint](https://eslint.org) less angry.
+The rest was asking Copilot to fix some URLs that returned 404 (bit surprised it gave broken links initially if it "knew" how to fix) and reordering some functions to make [ESLint](https://eslint.org) less angry.
 I cleaned some other stylistic choices I didn't like (e.g. passing nose position as a parameter to `drawTrackedSunglasses` instead of mutating a module-scoped variable, using `.forEach` in `drawSunglasses` instead of nested `for` loops) but that was very minor.
-I even agreed with function names and operations.
+I even agreed with function names and their operations.

 This little experiment is a far cry from what's happening on [Simon Willison's Weblog](https://simonwillison.net/) but ["that's _my_ story and I'm sticking to it"](https://en.wikipedia.org/wiki/That%27s_My_Story_(song)).